WorkSpaceMan/jxp/docs/installation.md

 }
 ```

 You can scaffold an entire system by using the `/setup/data` endpoint.
-This writes directly to the database, and doesn't go through the API, so be careful -- features like the automatic password encryption will not take effect.
+This writes directly to the database, and doesn't go through the API, so be careful — features like automatic password encryption will not take effect.
 You also need to use the collection names, not the model names, eg. the `user` model becomes `users`.

 ```js
 {